 Enrichment is an important part of the sixth form experience.
 These activities are vital for students' personal development and progression to university and employment.
 We offer a wide range of enrichment activities, both linked to lessons and beyond the curriculum.
-These take the form of weekly timetabled classes of lectures delivered by teachers and experts from outside school, sporting activities and teams (using the excellent sporting facilities), language classes, drama performances, Duke of Edinburgh Awards and debating clubs; as well as the two-yearly art and photography trips to New York, the science trip to CERN and the classics trips to Rome and Athens.
+These take the form of weekly timetabled classes of lectures delivered by teachers and experts from outside school, sporting activities and teams (using the excellent sporting facilities), language classes, drama performances, Duke of Edinburgh Awards and debating clubs; as well as the two-yearly art and photography trips to New York and the science trip to CERN .